 - Supplier relationships - Before entering into a partnership with new suppliers, it is essential to conduct an audit of their performance, but also that of their suppliers.
 Prices, delivery terms and conditions, quality and customer satisfaction are all factors that will influence the efficiency of your supply chain.

-Mobility Work Suppliers is the first platform dedicated to connecting industrial suppliers and maintenance experts.
+Mobility Work Hub is the first platform dedicated to connecting industrial suppliers and maintenance experts.
 Consult the supplier profiles and interact with our community of users to receive their feedback.

-From your CMMS you can access any Mobility Work Suppliers' official product catalogues
+From your CMMS you can access any Mobility Work Hub's official product catalogues

 - Customer support - Delivery (whether internalized or not) and customer care have a significant influence on the continuous improvement of the supply chain.
 As customer satisfaction is at the heart of the supply chain, a growing number of its players consider the analysis of feedback as a competitive advantage.
 From this perspective, customer reviews are a fundamental flow of information in the company's overall performance.
 Customer support is therefore the voice of customers within an organization in terms of delivery, packaging, return or refund conditions, price...